Signup for our PA Travel Newsletter

 How do I get to matches in Philadelphia?

-Lincoln Financial Field (renamed “Philadelphia Stadium” for the event) is easily accessible through SEPTA Regional Rail, subway lines, buses, ride share, or driving.
+Philadelphia Stadium is easily accessible through SEPTA Regional Rail, subway lines, buses, ride share, or driving.
 Public transit is recommended on match days to avoid parking challenges.

 Learn more about public transportation and other ways to get to around the city on the Philadelphia Convention and Visitors Bureau website.
+For real-time traffic alerts, visit 511PA.com.

 How far is Pennsylvania from other East Coast match venues?